General MALL Policies

 - Bring paper and a writing utensil.

 - It is strongly recommended that you bring your math notebook with you to the MALL, do all of your work in it in an orderly manner, and refer back to this work whenever necessary.
-The more work you’re able to show a tutor, the better.
+The more work you’re able to show a learning assistant, the better.

 - The MALL and its computers are electronically monitored and recorded by numerous video cameras.
 Any and all perceived incidents of student misconduct may be reported to the Student Conduct Board for appropriate action.
 Students will be held accountable for UCF’s Golden Rule and all applicable University policies.